arvigeus/AZ-204/Topics/Managed Identities.md

 Read access to all resources: `*/read`.

 The inheritance order for scope is Management group, Subscription, Resource group, Resource.
-When assigning access, follow the rule of least previlege.
+When assigning access, follow the rule of least privilege.
 Note: Double check if you are granting permissions for resource or resource group!

 ## Using Managed Identity with a Virtual Machine